We know how important your home is to you.

 Adaptations can be minor or major, and the type of adaptation you receive will depend on your individual needs.
 There are 3 categories of aids and adaptations that we can help you with:

-Where possible we would like to help you remain in your home.
+Wherever possible we'd like to help you remain in your home.

 What can we provide?

-Each year we make budget available for providing minor aids and adaptations to our customers’ homes.
+Each year we make budget available for providing minor aids and adaptations to our residents’ homes.

 These works are normally recommended by an Occupational Therapist and funded by PA Housing up to a value of £500.
 They include but are not limited to: